yonat/MultiSelectSegmentedControl/README.md

 A subclass of UISegmentedControl that supports selection multiple segments.

 No need for images - works with the builtin styles of UISegmentedControl.

+**Usage**

+Drag a `UISegmentedControl` into your view in Interface Builder.
+Set its class to `MultiSelectSegmentedControl`.
+Make sure your ViewController conforms to the delegate protocol:
+	`@interface MyViewController : UIViewController <MultiSelectSegmentedControlDelegate>` Set the delegate, perhaps in your `viewDidLoad` method:
+	`myMultiSeg.delegate = self;